 Keith Harman, the bandleader of beloved Midwestern garage punks the Cowboys, has unveiled his new solo venture Good Looking Son.
 The unconventional singer-songwriter and multi-instrumentalist dips his toes in a kaleidoscope jumble of pure power pop and addictive garage soul with earworm after earworm on the project's debut EP Fantasy Weekend.

 Keith Harman has spent a good chunk of his time fronting Bloomington's beloved garage punk outfit the Cowboys.
 Through the band's rugged oddball nuggets and psych-pop sensibilities as of late, the Cowboys have become difficult to define.
 Now that the band is on a break, that ethos has carried over to Harman's new solo venture Good Looking Son.

-"I was distraught by the inactivity of The Cowboys throughout the pandemic and I was waiting too long for too many stars to align, thus I asked Jerri Queen of Vacation if he would want to record me as I had a stack of songs piled up.
-Some songs were of a band set up, others were just Jerri and I tracking one by one.
+"I was distraught by the inactivity of the Cowboys throughout the pandemic and I was waiting too long for too many stars to align, thus I asked Jerri Queen of Vacation if he would want to record me as I had a stack of songs piled up," Harman said via email.
+"Some songs were of a band set up, others were just Jerri and I tracking one by one.
 Jerri has acquired an impressive studio throughout the last couple of years in his basement, which made it incredibly easy and fun.
-My vision was the same as The Cowboys; writing and executing pop adjacent songs," Harman said in an email interview.
+My vision was the same as the Cowboys; writing and executing pop adjacent songs."

 Fantasy Weekend is out now through Feel It Records.
-Stream the new EP below.